LanguageMachines/ticcltools/README.md

     TICCL-lexstat and TICCL-unk.
 Retrieves and pre-filters the symbolic pairs of word variants linked to their Correction Candidates.
 - TICCL-rank
-  - ranks a word variant list on the basis of a wide range of criteria and the actual set of features to be used in the
+  - ranks a word variant list on the basis of a wide range of criteria and the actual set of ranking features specified to be used in the Correction Candidate ranking.
-    correction candidate ranking.
 - TICCL-chain
+  - Tool designed to gather variants that lie outside the edit distance to the perceived best Correction Candidate, given the Levenshtein distance set earlier in the work flow.
+This distance is usually two characters.
-  - Chaining: "my friends' friends are my friends": the highest frequency Correction Candidate in the TICCL-rank output list with best-first ranked variants within the set Levenshtein Distance (LD) that act as CCs for further variants beyond this LD (and so on for even greater LDs) is directly linked to these larger LD variants.
+  - Chaining = "my friends' friends are my friends" : the highest frequency Correction Candidate in the TICCL-rank output list with best-first ranked variants within the set Levenshtein Distance (LD) that act as CCs for further variants beyond this LD (and so on for even greater LDs) is directly linked to these larger LD variants.
 - TICCL-chainclean